 The YES!
 Program has day-long science programs for partner schools such as Cancer Biology & You.
 These days give high school students hands on experiences designing cancer research experiments and learning about cancer causes, diagnosis, treatment, and prevention as well as opportunities to learn about a variety of career options within cancer research and treatment.
 These days are great opportunities for high school students to interact with college students.

 SHPEP-YES!
 WISH Summer Program

-UNMC has spots for up to 12 high school students who are currently enrolled in 10th, 11th, and 12th grade at one of our partner schools/programs to join college students in a FREE weeklong summer enrichment program for individuals interested heath science professions on June 14 – June 25, 2021.
+UNMC has spots for up to 12 high school students who are currently enrolled in 10th, 11th, and 12th grade to join college students in a FREE weeklong summer enrichment program for individuals interested in health science professions on Sun, June 26 –Sat, July 2, 2022.

 The goal of the Summer Health Professions Education Program (SHPEP), Youth Enjoy Science (YES), Weeklong Institute for Students in High School (WISH) is to strengthen the career development of students underrepresented in the health professions and improve their access to information and resources that can prepare you for college success in a health-science field.

 Program Location: The program will take place at the University of Nebraska Medical Center Campus.
 Students will be provided free overnight lodging at Scott Residence Hall at the University of Nebraska at Omaha.
 Each student must have transportation to Omaha to arrive by 3:00 pm on Sunday and arrange for pickup upon conclusion of the program on Saturday around 3:30 pm.
 All meals and transportation during the program are provided.

 SHPEP-YES WISH will offer students a variety of academic and career experiences: